-Search is the discoverer of the Port Hope Simpson CREE District, a highly prospective CREE belt located in southeast Labrador, where the Company controls a belt 70 km long and up to 8 km wide.
-Search owns 100% of the advanced CREE resource called the Foxtrot Project ("Foxtrot"), and recently announced Foxtrot-like prospects called "Deep Fox" and "Fox Meadow".
+Search is the discoverer of the Port Hope Simpson CREE District, a highly prospective CREE belt located in southeast Labrador that is 70 km long and up to 8 km wide.
+Search owns 100% of two advanced CREE resources called the Foxtrot Project ("Foxtrot") and the Deep Fox Project ("Deep Fox"), and a recently announced significant Foxtrot-like prospect "Fox Meadow".
 In addition, the Company has identified more than 20 other Foxtrot-like prospects in the District.
-Search will continue to advance the Foxtrot resource by initiating a mineral estimate for Deep Fox from the recent drill program results while evaluating other Foxtrot-like prospects.
 Several of the Foxtrot-like prospects require exploration drilling programs and may provide additional resources to a central processing facility that would be situated within the District.